We say it with little affection: Minnesota’s unofficial state bird is the mosquito. And it’s back in season.

 Citrus juice and certain oils can be applied to your pet’s coat

-While essential oils may not be safe to place directly on your pet’s coat, there are a few other options that may work for you.
-As always, check with your vet to make sure they’re a good option for your pet’s unique needs!
+While essential oils may not be safe to place directly on your pet’s coat, there are a few other options that may work.
+Check with your vet to make sure they’re a good option for your pet’s unique needs!

 Mosquitoes hate citrus.
 Cut up some of the tart fruits and rub on your pet’s coat, avoiding eyes and any open cuts.
 Or make an easy lemon juice spray, combining juice from six fresh squeezed lemons and a quart of water.
 Bring it to a boil, let it steep for an hour, and then put it in a spray bottle once it cools.

-Geranium and soybean oils are other common natural remedies that can be applied directly to your pet’s coat.
+Geranium and soybean oils are natural remedies that can be applied directly to your pet’s coat.
 While geranium plants are toxic to dogs and cats, the oil is safe.

 Harness the power of plants